craigtp/PersonalStudy/PluralsightCourses.md

 React.JS - Getting Started                                           | 09 November 2018
 Building Applications with React and Redux in ES6                    | 22 November 2018
-Building Applications with React and Flux                            | 16 December 2018
+Building Applications with React and Flux                            | 16 December 2018 Getting Started with Azure Event Hubs with C#                        | 05 January 2019